 In addition, the physician must certify that the condition(s) identified in the section "Criteria for Eligibility," are met.
-For a student who is being considered for HHB services due to a psychiatric condition, the evaluation should be conducted by a licensed psychiatrist or psychologist.
+For a student who is being considered for HHB services due to a psychiatric condition, the evaluation should be conducted by a licensed psychiatrist.
 The medical evaluation is only one piece of information used in determining eligibility for HHB services.
+The HHB application may be denied if it is determined that the student can be supported in an environment with lesser restrictions.
+Note, students must be educated in the least restrictive environment (LRE).
+HHB is one of the most restrictive settings.